MicrosoftDocs/defender-docs/articles/defender-for-cloud/kubernetes-nodes-overview.md

 The customer upgrades the node pool VM version to improve node security, as indicated by Defender for Cloud recommendations.

+The support for protecting Kubernetes nodes is detailed in the [support matrix of containers in Defender for Cloud](support-matrix-defender-for-containers.md) in the Vulnerability assessments and Runtime threat protection sections of each cloud environment.

 ## Shared responsibility of Kubernetes nodes

 The responsibility for maintaining the Kubernetes nodes is shared between the Kubernetes service and the customer.